Josh-Jaiswal/Josh-Jaiswal/README.md

 # Hey there, I'm Josh! 👋

-Welcome to my GitHub playground where creativity meets code!
+Welcome to my Github page, where bugs are uninvited guests and each fix is like a plot twist in a quirky sitcom.
 I'm a Computer & Communication Engineering student at **Manipal University Jaipur** with a passion for full-stack development, machine learning, and building cool projects.

 ---